-Connect to the Netropy through the IP/Hostname assigned to the management port.
+Connect to the Netropy unit through the dedicated management port using a standard web browser.

 2. Select the Emulation Engine

 Depending on hardware model, the Netropy unit will include between one and four separate Emulation Engines.
 Each Emulation Engine acts as an independent network emulation system connecting a pair of Ethernet ports.